ijdoe/camsur-bmad/docs/07-project-management/provincial-rollout-proposal.md

 *   **Source: Satellite Imagery**
     *   **Categories:** Landslide risk zones, widespread flood area potential, post-disaster damage assessment.
     *   **Sample Output:** "Satellite analysis shows high soil saturation on Mount Isarog.
 Increased landslide risk for specific barangays at the base."
+*   **Source: Community Intelligence**
+    *   **Categories:** On-the-ground observations, resource needs, misinformation tracking.
+    *   **Sample Output:** "NLP analysis of multiple citizen reports from Brgy.
+San Vicente indicates a rising panic due to misinformation about a dam failure.
+Recommend immediate deployment of a public information team to the area to disseminate accurate information."
 *   **Example of a Fused Alert:**
     *   **CRITICAL FUSED ALERT:** "PAG-ASA's Typhoon Signal #4, combined with our IoT data (critical river level) and CCTV data (key bridge flooding), indicates a 95% probability of severe, widespread flooding in Naga City's central business district within the next 60 minutes. **Recommendation:** Activate city-wide evacuation plan immediately."

+### 3.4 A Community-Powered Approach to Resilience

+Project LINGKOD transforms citizens from passive recipients of warnings into active partners in disaster management.
+Our **Community Intelligence Module (CIM)** empowers residents to report on-the-ground conditions, resource needs, and potential hazards in real-time.
+This creates a rich, hyper-local data source that complements our other systems and fosters a whole-of-community approach to safety.

-### 3.4 Human-in-the-Loop: Ensuring Trust & Accountability
+### 3.5 Human-in-the-Loop: Ensuring Trust & Accountability

 LINGKOD is a decision support tool, not an automated decision-maker.
-Every alert generated by the **LINGKOD Threat Analysis Engine** requires review and approval by a human operator before any public dissemination.
+Every insight generated by the **LINGKOD Insight Generation Engine** requires review and approval by a human operator before any public dissemination.
 This critical "human-in-the-loop" design ensures:
 *   **Accuracy:** Prevents false alarms by allowing operators to apply their local knowledge and context.
 *   **Accountability:** Maintains a clear chain of command and responsibility for public warnings.
 *   **Trust:** Builds confidence in the system among both operators and the public.